NoahG07/Python-Scripts/README.md

 Simple GUI application that updates pip.
 Currently only works on Windows OS.
 - ZipCracker.py
 Small script to crack password protected zip files.
+- keylogger.py
+Simple keylogger that can create local logs or email them to you.
+It is the creation of following this [Python Code Tutorial: How to Make a Keylogger in Python](https://www.thepythoncode.com/article/write-a-keylogger-python).
+I added my own code for the creation of a secret directory that stores the logs in Windows or Linux systems (hopefully works on Macs aswell).